-Redruth: Two arrested after suspected shooting and axe attack
+Redruth: Two arrested after suspected shooting and attack

 Emergency services including armed units and a police helicopter attended the scene on Thursday.

-Cornwall Council member for Redruth Connor Donnithorne, said police told him there would be additional patrols in the area.

-"It's a very tight-knit community, especially in that part," he said.
+Cornwall Council member for Redruth, Connor Donnithorne, said: "It's a very tight-knit community, especially in that part."

-"I am led to believe there will be extra resource in Redruth with more patrols obviously given the seriousness of the assault."

 Follow BBC News South West on Twitter, Facebook and Instagram.
 Send your story ideas to spotlight@bbc.co.uk.